Hospital Negligence Lawyer In Pittsburgh, PA

 - Speak with the nurses, technicians, and physicians who treat you and confirm your name with each one to prevent medication and treatment mix-ups.a

 - Always review your symptoms and doctor recommended treatments with your physician, nurse or technician before leaving.

 Injured by Hospital Staff?
 Contact Matzus Law LLC LLC Today!

 Hospitals are liable for the mistakes their staff members make and even the best attempts at proactively protecting your health may not prevent injury.
 Overworked and fatigued nurses and doctors, poor communication (or no communication) between nurses and doctors, distracted doctors who fail to respond to abnormal test results or a worsening patient condition, and incompetence are just a few of the reasons we identify in cases of hospital negligence.
 Some of these issues need to be addressed at the systemic level by changing policies and procedures.
 Others are caused by personal carelessness.

-If you or a loved one has suffered needlessly because of a hospital’s preventable mistake, contact Matzus Law.
+If you or a loved one has suffered needlessly because of a hospital’s preventable mistake, contact Matzus Law LLC.
 While our office is located in Pittsburgh, we handle hospital malpractice cases across Pennsylvania.
 You do not have to suffer the consequences of hospital negligence alone.
 Contact our Pittsburgh medical malpractice attorney today for a free case evaluation.